 Impact of onboarding

 Conservative assumption: A better onboarding program that encompasses pre-boarding, new hire experience, and training can decrease an employee’s ramp time by 30%.

 Conservative assumption: A better hire—which can be achieved by taking a structured and data-driven approach to sourcing, interviewing, and closing—can outperform a peer by 20%.

 Conservative assumption: Great management and development practices that involve coaching and training can improve an employee’s performance by 20% in a year.

 As shown below, if we continue the graph out over three years and assume that it takes 4 months to backfill the salesperson in scenario 1, the relative difference in ELTV becomes staggering.
 In the case study we walked through, the difference between average and slightly optimized People Practices for one salesperson over the course of three years is $1,300,000 in net revenue, or a 2.5x difference for the organization.

 In next week’s post, I’ll extend this case study to show you the impact of a mis-hire on ELTV, as well as apply ELTV to a role with a less measurable output than sales.

-If you’re interested in reading ahead, you can check out the ELTV Kit we put together which has the full white paper and an interactive proposal template for making the ROI case to your management team.
-You can download it by clicking the button below.
+If you’re interested in reading ahead, you can check out the ELTV eBook we put together which has the full white paper and an interactive proposal template for making the ROI case to your management team.